georgeflanagin/inprocess/README.md

 - Finished the clean up of Jory Brinkerhoff's files.
 Curiously, he has not responded to my email informing him about my changes.
 - I have a workable design for a duplicate file identifier.
 - I restored newton onto alexis.
+- Handled an after-hours request from Saif to look into the cause of some very slow response on spiderweb.
+I was unable to determine the cause --- plenty of free memory, and the processor load was about 5.5.

+## October 5
+- Catherine wants some options for ensuring the safety of a dataset that she is developing.
+I wrote up some options, and requested details.
+- Met with Alina and talked about career plans, file de-dup, and the work-around for the problems with getting data from nodes that do not allow login.
+- Installed StreamLit 1.27 for Saif on spiderweb, updated from 1.12.
+We discussed the problems he saw yesterday, and it seems that the problems were local to his browser rather than the webserver process.
+- Updated the slurm.conf file on spydur to reserve 2 cores per node to prevent my getting locked out of oversubscribed nodes.
+- qchem 6.1 is now working on sarah.
+Need student testing.
+- I have at least partially hacked the qchem license manager.